Colorado Advocates For Rural Electrification (CARE)

 Any citizen of the United States can join CARE.

 Who is eligible to join ACRE?

-ACRE members must meet at least one of these qualifications: Directors, managers, salaried employees, salaried attorneys, spouses, suppliers, and consumer-owners of a rural electric system are eligible to join ACRE.
+ACRE members must meet at least one of these qualifications: Directors, managers, salaried employees, salaried attorneys employed by the cooperative, spouses and consumer-owners of a rural electric system belonging to NRECA or CREA are eligible to join ACRE.

 What is the length of a CARE/ACRE membership?

 The CARE/ACRE membership year runs from January 1 through December 31.
 If you join anytime between these two dates, your membership will be eligible for renewal on January 1.

 How are funds raised?

 CARE and ACRE both raise money through memberships from ordinary people like you.
 CARE raises money through special fundraising activities, such as the auction held in conjunction with CREA’s fall meeting.

 Does my membership count on more than one board?